A History of International Communication Studies

 Development communication began to meet stiff criticism in the 1970s, as the more general modernization paradigm was challenged by an array of scholars, researchers, and Third World political leaders.
 The optimism of the modernization theorists confronted the reality of many failed projects and a general lack of significant progress toward development.
 A wave of scholars criticized the focus on the internal causation of underdevelopment and emphasized external constraints, the structural biases in the international economy that put developing countries at a disadvantage, and the vulnerability of dependence.
 Multiple variations of dependency theory, world systems theory, and an assortment of other related approaches agreed that the modernization model of development served merely to strengthen the dominance of the wealthy, developed countries and maintain the dependence of the countries at the periphery of the global system.
 They viewed the modernization paradigm as an instrument of neo-imperialism.

 These critical perspectives also challenged another paradigm that had reigned since the end of World War II; that is, the free flow of communications, which Schiller (1976) argued actually leads to an asymmetrical flow.
 UNESCO modified its position from free flow of information to free and balanced flow.
 Structural inequalities in international communication became a high priority concern among newly assertive developing countries, which called for a New World International and Communication Order (NWICO) linked to their demands for a New International Economic Order.
 In response, UNESCO appointed the International Commission for the Study of Communication Problems, chaired by Sean MacBride.
-The final report (MacBride 1980) concluded with 82 recommendations all aimed at “eliminating imbalances and disparities in communication and its structures, and particularly information flows” (MacBride 1980:253).
+The final report (MacBride, 1980) concluded with 82 recommendations all aimed at “eliminating imbalances and disparities in communication and its structures, and particularly information flows” (MacBride, 1980, p.
+253).
 Among the specific infrastructural changes recommended was “more equitable sharing of the electro-magnetic spectrum and geostationary orbit.”
-The discussions of the commission and the final report generated significant political debate, with some Western countries, most notably the US and UK, concerned that efforts to balance the flow of communication and information across national borders could amount to impeding that flow.
+The discussions of the commission and the final report generated significant political debate, with some Western countries, most notably the United States and the United Kingdom, concerned that efforts to balance the flow of communication and information across national borders could amount to impeding that flow.

 International News Flow/Coverage and International Transactions

 A cursory examination of the Mowlana (1983) bibliography and the Hur (1984) critique indicates that research on international news flows and coverage during the 1970s was conducted for the most part by scholars in mass communication, with little input from or connection to scholars in international relations or political science.
 The 1960s and 1970s marked the rise, spread, and institutionalization of communication studies in American universities.
 Hundreds of university departments were established, some as completely new entities and others arising out of such existing departments as speech and journalism.
-Communication research as a field gained coherence and other advantages with its separate institutionalized structure; but it “lost some of its strong academic connections to the other social sciences,” which had characterized this research in its beginnings (Rogers and Balle 1985:6).
+Communication research as a field gained coherence and other advantages with its separate institutionalized structure; but it “lost some of its strong academic connections to the other social sciences,” which had characterized this research in its beginnings (Rogers & Balle, 1985, p.
+6).
 A strong emphasis among the new stream of scholars was on media studies, and, even among those interested in international communication, most became more professionally integrated into communication studies than international relations.
-From the 1970s onward only a small number of scholars have had a foot in both communication studies and international relations.
+From the 1970s until the end of the 20th century, only a small number of scholars had a foot in both communication studies and international relations.

 The Globalization of Communication